flutter/website/src/content/get-started/fwe/fundamentals.md

 stateful and stateless widgets.

 Widgets that have no mutable state
-(they don’t have any class properties that change over time) subclass [`StatelessWidget`][].
+(they have no class properties that change over time) subclass [`StatelessWidget`][].
 Many built-in widgets are stateless, such as `Padding`, `Text`, and `Icon`.
-When you create your own widgets, you’ll create Stateless widgets most of the time.
+When you create your own widgets, you’ll create `Stateless` widgets most of the time.

 On the other hand,
 if the unique characteristics of a widget need to change